 If we say that God is only love we are not speaking the truth.
 The New Testament declares that God is love, but it also declares that He is a consuming fire (Hebrews 12:29).
 The contemporary view of God pits certain attributes of God against His other attributes and ends up with an idol instead of the living God which is revealed in the Scriptures.

-In Praise Chapel Indonesia we have never been shy about preaching the full counsel of God.
+We have never been shy about preaching the full counsel of God.
 We believe in the whole Bible, from Genesis 1:1 to Revelation 22:21.
 We are a fellowship that has always warned people to flee the wrath of God that will surely come upon unrepentant sinners.
 And we have always pointed the way to the grace of God that is found at the foot of the Cross.
 We do not preach a harmless god, but we preach the holy, loving and living God of the Bible.

 We are trophies of grace; people who were once enemies of God by wicked works who have now been cleansed and transformed by the surprising mercy of God.
 Our lives were transformed when they were convicted of our sin, humbled ourselves before the Holy One of Israel and received grace instead of the eternal wrath we deserved.
 The contemporary Christian culture might be tempted to domesticate God, but we will never commit such blasphemy.
 We accept God as He is, and we will boldly proclaim all of His attributes without apology.
 We believe in speaking the truth in love, even when the truth is counter-cultural, even when it is counter to contemporary Christian culture!
 We do this because we know only the truth can set people free!